-AP Exclusive: Audit points to deceptive practices by Navient
+AP Exclusive: Gov’t questions unfair student loan practices

 - Boeing to hold global conference call with airlines that fly 737 MAX model that was involved in crash

-“The existence of this audit makes the Department of Education’s position (on the Navient lawsuits) all the more disturbing,” said Aaron Ament, president of the National Student Legal Defense Network, who worked for the Department of Education under President Barack Obama.
+“The existence of this audit makes the Department of Education’s position all the more disturbing,” said Aaron Ament, president of the National Student Legal Defense Network, who worked for the Department of Education under President Barack Obama.

 The AP received a copy of the audit and other documents from the office of Sen. Elizabeth Warren, D-Massachusetts, who has been a vocal critic of Navient and has publicly supported the lawsuits against the company as well as questioning the policies of the Department of Education, currently run by President Trump’s Secretary of Education, Betsy DeVos.
 Warren is considered a potential presidential candidate in 2020.